 As an Amazon Associate we earn from qualifying purchases.

 Late summer to early fall is one of my favorite times of the year because it is the peak season for stone fruits.
 What are stone fruits, you might ask?
 They are fruits like peaches, nectarines, or plums – basically, most of the delicious fruit from trees with a big seed in the middle.
-Even though in California we can get many of these fruits year-round, they taste the best when the heat of summer starts to fade into autumn.
+Even though in California I can get many of these fruits year-round, they taste the best when the heat of summer starts to fade into autumn.